Merzasphor/MWSE/docs/source/lua/type/tes3actor.rst

 Methods
 ----------------------------------------------------------------------------------------------------

+`offersService`_ (`boolean`_)
+    Checks if the actor will offer a service in dialogue.
+This an offer and may still be refused by dialogue checks.
+To also get the result of dialogue checks, use tes3.checkMerchantOffersService.

 `onInventoryClose`_
     A callback function invoked when an inventory is closed.
 Typically not used outside of specific purposes.
 You may find tes3.reference's onCloseInventory() to be more convenient to use.

+`tradesItemType`_ (`boolean`_)
+    Checks if the actor will buy and sell items of a given object type. e.g. actor:tradesItemType(tes3.objectType.repairItem)

 .. toctree::
     :hidden:

+    tes3actor/offersService
     tes3actor/onInventoryClose
+    tes3actor/tradesItemType

+.. _`offersService`: tes3actor/offersService.html
 .. _`onInventoryClose`: tes3actor/onInventoryClose.html
+.. _`tradesItemType`: tes3actor/tradesItemType.html

 .. _`boolean`: ../../lua/type/boolean.html
 .. _`niNode`: ../../lua/type/niNode.html